m-sokes/ComfyUI-Sokes-Nodes/README.md

 ### What is ComfyUI?

-[ComfyUI](https://github.com/comfyanonymous/ComfyUI) is a node based backend and GUI for Stable Diffusion.
+[ComfyUI](https://github.com/comfyanonymous/ComfyUI) is a node based interface and backend for all things AI related, including image, video, audio, and text generation.

 *Recommended ComfyUI extension: [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager)*